kwaldenphd/how-computers-work/README.md

 Lab notebook questions related to the lesson are listed below.

 <blockquote>Q17: Going back to our work with navigating the command line, open a Terminal on your laptop or desktop.
-Describe what you see.
-What is your user name?
-What is the root?</blockquote>
+Describe what you see.</blockquote>

 <blockquote>Q18: When you use the ls -l command, can you decipher the information that is displayed?
 Watch https://youtu.be/exQNuYxqFpA to help decode the information.</blockquote>